ImageMagick/Usage-Markdown/compose/index.md

 Multiplying an image with itself is actually a useful technique to produce a squared darkening of an image, so bright colors remain prominent, but other colors become darker.
 Actually this is equivalent to a [Gamma](../color_mods/#gamma) operator with a value of "`0.5`", or an [Evaluate PowerOf](../transform/#evaluate_pow) operation with a value of "`2.0`".

-For example see a [Star Generator](../advanced/#stars), to produce a more realistic distribution of star intensities.
+For example, see a [Star Generator](../advanced/#stars), to produce a more realistic distribution of star intensities.
 Or it can be used on satellite cloud images before overlaying the result on a geographical map.

 [![\[IM Output\]](gradient_op_screen.png)](gradient_op_screen.png)